 He's with the great state of Missouri, and he made a comment about State Senator Chappelle Nadal.

-And uh, welcome to the program, sir.
+And welcome to the program, sir.

 I mean, you hear the media and the things they're saying, and she wouldn't apologize for this statement.

-What's gonna happen next?
+What's going to happen next?

-But uh more importantly, thanks for drawing attention to this issue for the state of Missouri because she doesn't deserve to be a state senator in our state.
+Well, Sean, first of all, thanks for having me on the show, but more importantly, thanks for drawing attention to this issue for the state of Missouri because she doesn't deserve to be a state senator in our state.

 I mean, it's totally disrespectful to the people of Missouri.

-And any time you make a comment that you want this president of the United States to be assassinated is just not acceptable.
+And anytime you make a comment that you want this president of the United States to be assassinated is just not acceptable.

 It's not excusable for us in this state.

-And uh, you know, when you're elected official, you know, there's consequences to your actions.
+And, you know, when you're elected official, you know, there's consequences to your actions.

-And I know some politicians don't believe that, but I think uh it is our job to make sure that she's held responsible for what she said.
+And I know some politicians don't believe that, but I think it is our job to make sure that she's held responsible for what she said.

 And I don't think she deserved to sit in the Missouri Senate chamber.

-I think she needs to be expelled, and the sooner we can do that the better.
+And the sooner we can do that, the better.

 That is correct.